DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 *Sovngarde font looks a little bit cartoonish to me, while Fertigo Pro font from this fonts' pack is looking good within Skyrim's theme and is more usual, but not too ordinary.
-It even changes fonts for notes and journals, which I have always wanted to change too.*
+The mod by itself even changes fonts for notes and journals, which I have always wanted to change too.*

 ### [12th Century Book Font](https://www.nexusmods.com/skyrim/mods/72159)